Modder4869/discord-stuff/scripts/README.md

 # scripts
-Some scripts bd scripts for linux systems
+Some bd scripts for linux systems

 ## tape.sh:
 A very basic install script to install bd, should get the job done most of the time